OldGamesCracking/oldgamescracking.github.io/_games/hexplore.md

 Next we have a CALL to _TC32_ at 00435CA0 which I can not make much sens of right now, my best guess would be that it initializes some keys, but we will see that probably later.<br><br>

 Right after that we have a call with two parameters.
 You will realize that this is just good old _strcpy_ but the first time it is called, no strings are passed so it's hard to see at the moment.
-Then follows a CALL to _GGDM32_ (alias for _C32_) which is probably a leftover and probably means something like "Get Global DOS Memory" and finally the first real interesting function: _GNOCD32_.
+Then follows a CALL to _GGDM32_ (alias for _C32_) which is probably a leftover and probably means something like "Get Global DOS Memory" (judging by the error message) and finally the first real interesting function: _GNOCD32_.

 ```c
 /// <summary>